tylern4/clasqaDB/README.md

 ## Accessing Faraday Cup Charge
-* currently only available with the Groovy accessor
+* currently only available with the Groovy accessor; C++ access is under development
 * see `src/example_chargeSum.groovy` for usage example in an analysis event loop
   * call `QADB::AccumulateCharge()` within your event loop, after your QA cuts are satsified; the QADB instance will keep track of the accumulated charge